MXWest/multipass-vm/terraform/README.md

 ### Access the instance

 **Note**: Notice that we are _not_ using `ssh` from the CLI here.
 This is because our sample `terra-cloud-init.yml` does not set up any user keys.
-Doing so This so is left as an exercise to the reader.
+Doing so is left as an exercise to the reader.

 ```bash
 $ multipass shell $(terraform output -raw multipass_instance_name)